Dev-Dominic/Javascript-Learning/Javascript/second.md

 **Event Loop**

-This is the concept in Javascript that checks whether the global call stack is empty and when it's appropriate for Callback queue to be emptied.
+This is the concept in Javascript that checks whether the global call stack is empty and when it's appropriate for Callstack queue to be emptied.

 ### ES5 Web Browser APIs with callback functions